DenisBytes/WalletLiquidv2.0/README.md

 # WalletLiquid v2.0 - Options and Futures Learning Platform

 Platform where you can paper trade ("fake" money) crypto derivates (futures and options) + 2 courses to learn futures and options.
+It a refactor of WalletLiquidv1 written in Java.

 ## URL